 Classmark - books, and other materials, are arranged by subject classmark on the shelves.
 The classmark is displayed on the spines of the items.
-You can search using a classmark on the Catalogue.
+You can browse using a classmark on Library Search.

 Impact factor - a measurement intended to give an indication of how important different journal titles are.
 Impact factors for science and social science titles are given in Journal Citation Reports which can be accessed via the Material type--Journal impact factors category on MetaLib.

 Inter-library loan (ILL) - a loan made between libraries, which you may need to request if items you want are not held by the University Library in print or online.
 More about ILL.

 ISBN - International Standard Book Number: most books published since the mid-1960s have one of these unique identifying numbers.
 Books are now published with both ISBN-13 (new style) and ISBN-10 (old style) numbers, and the ISBN-13 converter accessible via MetaLib allows you to work out one from the other.
 Amazon often quotes both for a particular new book and they are usually given on library catalogues (see the Details option on UOB Library Search).
 Search for a book using its ISBN on Google, Google Scholar, library catalogues, UOB Library Search, or some databases.

 ISSN - International Standard Serial Number: most journals published have one of these unique identifying numbers.
 Search for a journal using its ISSN on Google, Google Scholar, library catalogues, UOB Library Search, or some databases.
 SUNCAT, a catalogue of journals available in many UK academic and research libraries, is accessible via MetaLib

 JANET - Joint Academic Network: an electronic communications network for UK higher education.